IBM/cp4waiops-samples/prereq-checker/3.5/Readme.md

 - **Network policy check**: Checks whether the network policy is configured for the AI Manager routes, which allow external traffic to reach the routes.
 For more information about how the network policy is configured, see the IBM Documentation [Configure network policies](https://ibm.biz/aiops_netpolicy_350).

--  **OpenShift registry setup check**: Checks whether the Red Hat OpenShift Image Registry is configured.
-For more information about how to set up the registry, see the Red Hat documentation [Configuring the registry for vSphere](https://docs.openshift.com/container-platform/4.8/registry/configuring_registry_storage/configuring-registry-storage-vsphere.html).

 - **Small or large profile install check**: Checks whether the cluster has enough resources (vCPU, Memory, and Nodes) for installing a small or large profile of IBM Cloud Pak for Watson AIOps AI Manager.
 For more information, see the IBM Documentation [Hardware requirements](https://ibm.biz/aiops_hardware_350).

 - **Entitlement Secret check**: Checks whether a secret called ibm-entitlement-key or a global pull secret called pull-secret (global pull secret found in openshift-config namespace) have been created.
 For more information, see the IBM Documentation [Entitlement Keys](https://ibm.biz/entitlement_keys_350)